 It seems that there is something about Facebook, Twitter, Instagram and the like that causes users to throw caution to the wind, and post things that perhaps they wouldn’t dream of saying or doing “in real life.”
 This artificial sense of freedom is the very reason that these platforms, depending on how we look at them, can either be a treasure trove of information or Pandora’s box of problems when it comes to information pertaining to a client’s case.
 The real question then becomes whether or not the court will allow the defense to open that box and get a look inside.
 Ultimately, whether we are representing an injured plaintiff or a defendant who denies liability, our goals are to insure that we are protecting the interests of our clients; properly preserving digital evidence, and, in the case of defense counsel, investigating the claims of a plaintiff as thoroughly as possible.

-Attorneys Deborah A. Lujan and Kari L. Melkonian won summary disposition in favor of defendant party supply store in a premises liability action arising out of a trip and fall over a hanger.
-The Court dismissed plaintiff’s complaint against the store owner with prejudice finding that the hanger was an open and obvious hazard and thus no duty was owed to plaintiff under the circumstances.
+Attorneys Deborah A. Lujan and Kari L. Melkonian won summary disposition in favor of a snow removal contractor in a premises liability action arising out of a slip and fall on ice.
+The Court dismissed plaintiff’s complaint against the snow removal contractor finding that plaintiff failed to establish that contractor created the alleged hazard.